Start9Labs/documentation/site/source/support/common-issues.rst

 I am unable to reach Embassy via it's embassy-xxxxxxxx.local (LAN) address
 ------------------------------------------------------------------------------

 Make sure you have successfully followed the :ref:`LAN Setup<connecting-lan>` instructions for your device.
+If you are using Windows, your problem is almost certainly with Bonjour - follow the directions to reinstall, even if you have already done so.
 If you still cannot connect, try all the solutions listed under :ref:`initial setup <setup-troubleshoot>`.

 I am unable to reach Embassy via it's xxxxxxxxxxxxxxxxxx.onion (Tor) address
 --------------------------------------------------------------------------------